 Putting the abstract number of the Syrian refugee crisis into context, readers could enter their address and see how much space that many people would fill up.
 I also created the ability for readers to screenshot and share their view of the interactive with a comment, which I open-sourced as its own library called Banquo.
 I wrote about how it works for the Tow Center for Digital Media at Columbia University and a more technical walkthrough on Banquo for Source.

-This project was a finalist for a 2015 Online News Association Award in the Breaking News (large organization) category.
+This project won a 2016 Online News Association Award in the Breaking News (large organization) category.
 I had been scraping the exact speeds and locations of Amtrak trains for over a year when Amtrak 188 crashed on a curve outside Philadelphia.
 Sooner than any other news organization, we were able to figure out its exact speed, 106.22mph — over twice the limit — as it sped into the curve.

 In order to give readers a sense of the lived experience of those affected by the current court battle over abortion rights, we created a series of maps that would show the before and after of women living in the state.

 Following Trump’s election, we maintined an up-to-date list of his business conflicts.

 After President Trump fired FBI director James Comey, we put together an annotated timeline showing the topics of investigation and stated reasons for dismissal of the two other people that were investigating Trump that were also removed from their position.

 We collected media reports, research and detainees' handwritten letters to give context to the recent hunger strikes at Guantanamo Bay.
 We also catalogued the camp's population over time by extracting dates from hundreds of government documents, which had not been done in the same way before.

 Using data from Treasury.io and the Sunlight Foundation's Capitol words project, I created a quick chart to show how the debt ceiling has only recenly become a debated issue in Congress.